Lestat (band)

-Lestat was an American darkwave/gothic band from Cleveland, Ohio.
+Lestat was an American gothic rock band from Cleveland, Ohio.

 History

-Theatre of the Vampires (1988-1991)
+Theatre of the Vampires (1988–1991)

 The group was founded by Evan Nave (then known as Razz) and Jess in Cleveland in 1988.
 In an interview, they claim to be one of the earliest performers of Dark Wave music.
 "We tried to create a more harmonic style of Goth," says Nave.
 "Creating moody soundtracks and turning them into songs."
 The two were later joined by Susan and former members Peter and Richard.
 The group's first release, titled Theatre of the Vampires, was a 6 track LP (available only on cassette and now out of print), released in 1990 on Jevan records.

-Grave Desires (1991-1994)
+Grave Desires (1991–1994)

 During the time that Lestat was promoting their first release, Timothy was in another band in Cleveland at the time called Nation of Teflon Souls, which he left to become Lestat's full-time drummer.
 At this time, Peter and Richard left the band.
 When the band began writing their next release, they were now a four-piece, featuring Evan (Razz), Jess, Susan and Timothy.
 They began creating a sound heavier with industrial elements brought by Timothy and darker lyrics.
 In 1991, Lestat released their second cassette LP entitled Grave Desires on Jevan Records.
 The release consisted of 8 original tracks.